suhag-alamin/live-docx/README.md

 **Issue**: Authentication not working

 - Verify your Clerk keys are correct
-- Check that GitHub OAuth is properly configured in Clerk dashboard
+- Check that Google OAuth is properly configured in Clerk dashboard
 - Ensure environment variables are properly loaded

 **Issue**: Real-time features not working